Home

 Found objects often enter the work, merging with the sculptural forms in unexpected ways.
 The process of addition and subtraction, building up, breaking down, and refining, mirrors the slow erosions and accumulations found in nature.
 Much like pebbles smoothed by tides or shells shaped by the sea, my sculptures embody a dialogue between time, transformation, and material resilience.

 I approach each piece without a fixed outcome.
 An initial idea becomes only a starting point, inevitably shifting as forms and materials interact.
 Through this process-led practice, cohesion emerges not from control, but from allowing materials to reveal their own potential.
-My sculptures, abstract yet rooted in natural rhythms, seek to embody the tension and harmony between the organic and the man made, permanence and impermanence.
+My sculptures, abstract yet rooted in natural rhythms, seek to embody the tension and harmony between the organic and the man made.

 Gallery